Taseen06/MU-University_assignment-PHY123-/README.md

-Assignment for group 1 of Phy-11 course
+Assignment for group 1 of Phy-II course

 #Group member